The Trinity Beast — AWS Partner Onboarding Guide

 Our Philosophy — We Receive Freely, We Give Freely

 The Trinity Beast exists because of generosity.
-Coinbase, Gemini, Kraken, Gate.io, Bybit, and OKX provide their real-time price feeds to us at no cost.
+Coinbase, Gemini, Kraken, Gate.io, Crypto.com, and OKX provide their real-time price feeds to us at no cost.
 They ask nothing in return.
 That generosity is the foundation of everything we have built.

 We believe the right response to that kind of generosity is to pass it forward.
 If your AWS application needs live cryptocurrency prices, we will provide them to you — free of charge, with no rate limiting, no monthly caps, and no billing.
 Not because we expect something back, but because that is how the AWS community should work.